dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% include linter-rule-mention.md rule="unnecessary_lambdas" %}

-When you refer to a function, method, or named constructor but omit the parentheses, Dart creates a _tear-off_&mdash;a closure that takes the same parameters as the function and invokes the underlying function when you call it.
+When you refer to a function, method, or named constructor but omit the parentheses, Dart creates a _tear-off_—a closure that takes the same parameters as the function and invokes the underlying function when you call it.
 If all you need is a closure that invokes a named function with the same parameters as the closure accepts, don't manually wrap the call in a lambda.